mbkers/ship-trajectory-prediction/README.md

 Quantitative results:

+X

 Qualitative results:

+X

 ## Runtime

-The training time for the encoder-decoder model was X, running on a ...
+The training time was X, running on a ...

 ## Limitations